emilxf-0/Portfolio/README.md

 ### My contributions

 **Combat system**
->[!IMPORTANT] Combat System
-> I was responsible for making combat feel crunchy, impactful and intuitive.
+I was responsible for making combat feel crunchy, impactful and intuitive.
 That meant setting up key bindings and blue prints that handled both singular attacks and combos.
 I worked extensively with timing and gracefully add interactivity to the animation made by the animator.

 **Project management**
 See [note above](#projects)